Sam-muigai/Filmio/README.md

 - [Jetpack Compose](https://developer.android.com/jetpack/compose) -  Android's recommended modern toolkit for building native UI.
 It simplifies and accelerates UI development on Android.
 - [Paging 3 library](https://developer.android.com/topic/libraries/architecture/paging/v3-overview) - The Paging library helps you load and display pages of data from a larger dataset from local storage or over network.
 This approach allows your app to use both network bandwidth and system resources more efficiently.
 - [Room database](https://developer.android.com/training/data-storage/room) - The Room persistence library provides an abstraction layer over SQLite to allow fluent database access while harnessing the full power of SQLite.
 - [Preferences DataStore](https://developer.android.com/topic/libraries/architecture/datastore) - Jetpack DataStore is a data storage solution that allows you to store key-value pairs or typed objects with protocol buffers.
-DataStore uses Kotlin coroutines and Flow to store data asynchronously, consistently, and transactionally.
+DataStore uses Kotlin coroutines and Flow to store data asynchronously, consistently, and transactional.
 - [Navigation Compose](https://developer.android.com/jetpack/compose/navigation) - It is part of the Jetpack Navigation component tailored for use with Compose.
 - [Material Motion Compose](https://github.com/fornewid/material-motion-compose) - Jetpack Compose library for implementing motion system in Material Components for Android and Compose Multiplatform.
 - [Retrofit](https://square.github.io/retrofit) -  Retrofit is a REST client for Java/ Kotlin and Android by Square inc under Apache 2.0 license.
 Its a simple network library that is used for network transactions.
 By using this library we can seamlessly capture JSON response from web service/web API.